Date of Award

 Through testing of the interlocking block, it was determined that construction is possible using the interlocking CMU blocks and held during our testing through the Three Degrees of Freedom Seismic machine.
 This project showed a proof of concept for a system of interlocking CMUs, and is a stepping stone for further development and characterization of the system.

 Gokey, Ryan; Mirenda, Phil; and Papangellin, Joey, "Seismic Design of Interlocking Concrete Masonry Unit Block Wall Thesis" (2016).
-Civil Engineering Senior Theses.
+Civil, Environmental and Sustainable Engineering Senior Theses.
 49.